Rookfighter/threadpool-cpp/README.md

 ## Install

-Simply copy the header file into your project or install them using the CMake build system by typing
+Simply copy the header file into your project or install it using the CMake build system by typing

 ```bash